ssaunier/ssaunier.github.io/_posts/2013-07-09-keep-your-git-repository-clean-and-fresh.markdown

 even [delete](https://github.com/blog/1335-tidying-up-after-pull-requests) it from `origin` once merged.

 But locally the branch is still here and if you don't pay attention you will accumulate a mess, that is a bunch of merged branches.
-And I really have getting 10+ items when running `git branch`.
+And I really hate getting 10+ items when running `git branch`.

 Once I receive a confirmation email from GitHub that a pull request I opened has been merged